 - Policy NR-1.1: Neighborhood Compatibility.
-Ensure that residential infill and redevelopment is compatible with the character and scale of adjacent homes, respecting established setbacks, building heights, and massing.
+Ensure that residential infill and redevelopment is compatible with the existing character, density, and scale of adjacent homes, respecting established setbacks, building heights, and massing.
 This includes future development and redevelopment to transition building heights and massing of new projects to fit into the Corridor. - Policy NR-1.2: Historic Preservation Design Guidelines.
 Increase awareness of, and encourage the use of, voluntary historic preservation design guidelines for the Arapaho Hills National Historic District as a resource for homeowners, realtors, and developers.
-Encourage future development and redevelopment to incorporate design elements that are found in nearby well-established properties in the study area. - Policy NR-1.3: Arapaho Hills National Historic District.
-Encourage the designation of Arapaho Hills as a Littleton historic district. - Policy NR-1.4: Neighborhood Improvements.
+Encourage future development and redevelopment to incorporate design elements that are found in nearby wellestablished properties in the study area. - Policy NR-1.3: Arapaho Hills National Historic District.
+Encourage the designation of Arapaho Hills as a local Littleton historic district to provide more protection and oversight for future alterations and demolitions of existing homes within the district. - Policy NR-1.4: Neighborhood Improvements.
 Work with neighborhood residents and other partners to identify and address deficiencies in neighborhood infrastructure (e.g., lighting and sidewalks).